-In Colorado and Northern New Mexico, I used my Jetboil Mini Mo and it was AMAZING!
+For a few sections in Colorado, I used a Jetboil Mini Mo with my partner and it was AMAZING!
 I've never had hot food on a thru-hike before and it was crucial to moral when the colder weather came.
 I found I could eat more calories this way too.
 And hot tea before bed to help me stay hydrated.

 Sleep clothes and warm layers.
 I love these polyester bottoms because they’re surprisingly warm for how little they weigh, and don’t funk up easily.
 The long sleeve top is light and breathable, and has held up through all of my previous hikes.
 I don’t carry warm layers to hike in, so if it’s freezing, I’ll hike in these; but generally never sweat in my sleep clothes.